 Despite its small size, Slovenia is a land of great geographic and natural diversity, with a rich history and cultural heritage.
-Already in ancient times, the Roman cities in this territory held extraordinary significance given their strategic location at the intersection of west and east, while important trade routes, like the Amber Road, the oldest and shortest link between the Baltic and the Mediterranean, ran through Slovenia.
+Already in ancient times, the Roman cities in this territory held extraordinary significance given their strategic location at the intersection of west and east, while important trade routes like the Amber Road, the oldest and shortest link between the Baltic and the Mediterranean, ran through Slovenia.
 Slovenians’ ancestors settled in the area in the 6th century AD and established the Principality of Carantania, known for its unique democratic custom of installing their dukes.
-After the 9th century, Slovenians lost their sovereignty for a whole millennium but maintained their language and cultural identity.
-Following World War I, when the Austro-Hungarian Empire of which they were part collapsed, they co-founded the Kingdom of Serbs, Croats and Slovenians, later the Kingdom of Yugoslavia.
+After the 9th century, Slovenians lost their sovereignty for a whole millennium yet maintained their language and cultural identity.
+Following World War I, when the Austro-Hungarian Empire of which Slovenians were a part collapsed, they co-established the Kingdom of Serbs, Croats and Slovenians, later the Kingdom of Yugoslavia.
 After World War II, Slovenia became part of socialist Yugoslavia and its most prosperous federal republic.

 |Official name||Republika Slovenija (Republic of Slovenia)|

 |Form of state||Democratic parliamentary republic|

 |Area||20,273 sq. km|

 |Population (2020 Q2)||2,097,195|